 And do you know what?
 There is a link, and a big one.
 This 21st century attack submarine has 200 years of California heritage, or almost.
 Back to before California was a state, or before it even belonged to the U.S.

 The year was 1822, and a child named Joshua Hendy was born in Cornwall, Southwest England.
-Cornwall lacked opportunity and a lot of other things, so Hendy and his brothers migrated to the US when Hendy was 13.
+Cornwall lacked opportunity and a lot of other things; when Hendy was 13, he and his brothers migrated to the US to find work.
 Hendy was a blacksmith in Houston in ’49 when he heard about the Gold Rush.
 Yellow fever had taken Hendy’s wife and children; Houston had no hold on him.
 He hopped a clipper ship for San Francisco.

 San Francisco is where Hendy built a company and his fortune, not the gold fields.
 At first, he made tools for prospectors: shovels, picks, sluices.
 Soon enough he moved up to equipment for the big mining operations that came along: pumps, ore crushers, ore grinders, ore concentrators, giant water cannons.

-Hendy proved to be an engineering genius, and the Joshua Hendy Iron Works helped make the Comstock Lode mineable.
+In the end, Hendy was an engineering genius, and the Joshua Hendy Iron Works helped make the Comstock Lode mineable.
 Some of Hendy’s mining and ore-handling machine designs stayed current into the 1970s.